Tenterden: Royal British Legion

-Tenterden and District Residents Association
+Tenterden and District History Society

-The TDRA aims to represent the wishes of its members on a broad range of subjects, allowing the voice of local residents to be heard on a number of platforms that might otherwise be out of reach.
+The Society has monthly talks during the winter season, outings in the Summer, and its library is held at Tenterden Museum.

 Tenterden Operatic and Dramatic Society

 The local amateur dramatic society is TODS, which was founded (in its current form) in 1958, following the merger of a number of different companies.
 The society puts on three productions each year, either in the Assembly Room at the Town Hall or at the Sinden Theatre, and is often recognised in the Kent Drama Association Full-Length Play Festival.

 Weald of Kent Lodge

 The local chapter of the East Kent Freemasons is the Weald of Kent Lodge, which undertakes a great deal of charitable work.

 Women's Institute

-The Women's Institute has two branches based in the town: Tenterden Glebe, and St. Michaels.
+The Women's Institute has two branches based in the town: Tenterden Glebe, and St Michaels.